hlissner/emacs-solaire-mode/README.md

 ;; ...if you use auto-revert-mode:
 (add-hook 'after-revert-hook #'turn-on-solaire-mode)

+;; You can do similar with the minibuffer when it is activated:
+(add-hook 'minibuffer-setup-hook #'solaire-mode-in-minibuffer)
 ```

 You can enable solaire-mode unconditionally in certain modes via hooks, like so: